How to Grow and Care for Croton Plant (Codiaeum variegatum) Indoors

 Cut down on watering during the cold season to maintain the soil slightly moist but never allow the soil to dry out completely.

 Ensure that the pot has a drainage hole to avoid getting soggy soil as it can result in the yellowing of leaves followed by leaf drop.
+Learn more on how to water houseplants the right way.

 Light Requirements